ENIC (NARIC) Translation & Requirements for UK University Applications

 Students applying to study a Ph.D. will need to include a research proposal with their university application.

-Essentially, NARIC are a UK Government body that evaluate your foreign academic certificates.
+Essentially, ENIC are a UK Government body that evaluate your foreign academic certificates.
 They will then compare them to local UK certificates and show you how they compare.
+UK ENIC is currently run by a company called Ecctis Ltd.

 The Statement of Comparability confirms the standard of your qualification in UK terms, by comparing all overseas qualifications to the UK education system and framework levels.